Sentilnele/Batch-Stuff/README.md

 4- Crypt0 l0ck3r | A more animated version of J.O.H.N

-includes lock with skull (That fades away)
+includes lock with skull (That fades away because i wanna be cool)

 Another removal, which i renamed dismantle.